-Instead, good audio requires a bit of preparation and maybe some finessing in post process.
+Instead, learning how to record quality sound for your online course requires a bit of preparation—and maybe some finessing in post process.

 In this blog post you’ll learn:

-- How to edit your audio in post processing
+How to edit your audio files in post processing

 Even if you’re filming on a budget and only have basic equipment, you can still produce high-quality audio by avoiding making these simple mistakes.